ammar-tanwar/bloglearnbay/posts/how-data-analytics-can-fast-track-your-e-commerce-retail-and-supply-chain-career.md

 * There are many examples of the RSCA process.
 Sentiment Analysis is one of them.
 Google Analytics is another.
 Natural Language Processing, Recommendation Systems, Deep Learning Concepts, and Text Analysis are also examples.
 Operations Research is used in supply chain management in a separate class.
 * The Supply Chain Operation Reference (SCOR) framework also has models and metrics like ROE, ROA, APT, INVT, and PPET.
 These models and metrics are part of the framework, as well.
 * Simulators and time series forecasting are also important in supply chain management, and the people who come to the meeting will like that.
-* The purpose of this[ E-Commerce, Retail, and Supply Chain curriculum](https://drive.google.com/file/d/1aLEC-8GRyOBFMsvlT_Z-o9_WagAbo20G/view) is to introduce participants to the fundamentals, components, business models, and other aspects of running an electronic commerce firm.
+* The purpose of this <a href="https://drive.google.com/file/d/1aLEC-8GRyOBFMsvlT_Z-o9_WagAbo20G/view" target="_blank">E-Commerce, Retail, and Supply Chain curriculum </a> is to introduce participants to the fundamentals, components, business models, and other aspects of running an electronic commerce firm.
 * You will have a better grasp of the issue than anybody else in your firm if you have domain expertise.
 * Learn the finest practices in your respective professions and become well-versed in them.
 Be mindful of potential problems that you and your firm may face in the future.
 Most importantly, a well-known Domain Specialist increases the market value of a firm.